nsidc/granule-metgen/README.md

 1. The file name pattern identifying the browse file(s) accompanying single or multi-file granules.
 Granules with multiple associated browse files work fine with MetGenC!
 The default is `_brws`, change it to reflect the browse file names of the data delivered.
 This element is prompted for when running `metgenc init`.
-2. The granule_regex  to be used for multi-file granules to define a file name pattern to appropriately group files together as a granule using the elements common amongst their names.
+2. The granule_regex needs to be used for multi-file granules to define a file name pattern to appropriately group files together as a granule using the elements common amongst their names.
    - This must result in a globally unique: product/name (in CNM), and Identifier (as the IdentifierType: ProducerGranuleId in UMM-G) generated for each granule.
-This init element value must be added manually as it's **not** included in the `metgenc init` prompts.
+   - This init element value must be added manually as it's **not** included in the `metgenc init` prompts.
 3. The file name pattern identifying a single file for metgenc to reference as the primary file in a multi-file granule.
 This is required for processing multi-file granules.
 This element's value is prompted for when running `metgenc init`.